NilsFrahm/Node2vec/README.md

 > Aditya Grover and Jure Leskovec.<br>
 > Knowledge Discovery and Data Mining, 2016.<br>

 The most important change compared to the original implementation is a faster sampling strategy, which abuses that real world graphs usually have a scale-free degree distribution.
+Additionally, this implementation is able to use multiple cores properly.

 ## Requirements